cj-mills/christianjmills/posts/onnx-directml-unity-tutorial/part-1/index.md

 ## Summary

-This post covered creating a dynamic link library ([DLL](https://docs.microsoft.com/en-us/troubleshoot/windows-client/deployment/dynamic-link-library)) file to perform inference with a YOLOX model using [ONNX Runtime](https://onnxruntime.ai/docs/) and [DirectML](https://docs.microsoft.com/en-us/windows/ai/directml/dml).
-In part 2, we'll build a project in [Unity](https://unity.com/) that uses this DLL.
+In this post, we created a dynamic link library (DLL) file in Visual Studio to perform object detection using ONNX Runtime and DirectML.
+We started by downloading OpenCV and creating a DLL project.
+Then, we configured the project by adding include directories, linking libraries, and setting up post-build events.
+After, we installed ONNX Runtime and updated the precompiled header and dllmain files.
+Finally, we built the project to generate the DLL file.
+In Part 2, we will cover how to integrate this DLL file into a Unity project and perform real-time object detection.